 - Stop the mixer, scrape down the sides, and add in the half n half.
 Continue mixing on medium speed until light and fluffy.
 If you want it thinner, add in another ½ teaspoon half n half until the consistency is where you want it.

-- Frost the cake as you wish!
+- Frost the cake layers as you wish!
 For tips on how to do that check out this post!